nasser/dtplayfulsystems/shinylee/README.md

-# Parsons Design + Technology
-## Creative Code – Spring 2014
-Shiny Hsin-Ning Lee
+Hi, this is Shiny Hsin-Ning Lee